vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Why can I get userinfo after the user has revoked consent?

-As userinfo is setup at the moment both login-flow and payment-flow in userinfo get which scopes it can share with the merchant from either ecom (preapproved endpoint) or login (part of the access token).
-In these flows userinfo do not check anything extra since we can trust the places we get the scopes from.

-The idea behind this is that the user shares his information in the moment they pay or login, and we only store the information for the merchant until the time they can fetch it.

-The reason we do it like this is because, the user in theory can revoke the consent both during the payment-flow and login-flow which can case problems for some merchant, and some merchants needs up till 72 hours to fetch userinfo.
+The reason we do it like this is because, the user can revoke the consent both during the payment flow and the login flow.

-See:
+This can cause problems for some merchants, as some merchants needs up to 72 hours to fetch userinfo, so we allow for fetching userinfo _for the first time_ even if the consent has been revoked "mid flight".

 ## Who can get access to NIN and how?